GeoscienceAustralia/sira/_sources/ch03_simsetup.rst.txt

 ====================================

 The system model is presently built using an MS Excel spreadsheet file.
-It contains six required worksheets, each representing modules that define different aspect of the infrastructure model.
+It contains seven required worksheets, each representing modules that define different aspect of the infrastructure model.
 The names of the worksheets are fixed.
 The Excel file must be converted to JSON format before it can be ingested by SIRA.
 There are scripts provided in the 'scripts' directory for